mtholder/mtholder.github.io/like-bayes-bio.md

 shows the help message for the python installer `pip`.
 If it does not, you will probably want to download and install `pip` from [here](https://pypi.python.org/pypi/pip).

-##### The painful way
+##### Python + scipy installation: the possibly painful way
-The manual way (which is probably only useful if you will be using python for many other projects and you want to isolate the effects of installing scipy to just the code in the workshop) is to execute the following (at a bash terminal):
+This manual way (which is probably only useful if you will be using python for many other projects and you want to isolate the effects of installing scipy to just the code in the workshop).
+At a bash terminal issue the following commands.

-    $ virtualenv sci
+    virtualenv sci
-    $ source sci/bin/activate
+    source sci/bin/activate
-    $ pip install numpy
+    pip install numpy
-    $ pip install scipy
+    pip install scipy

+If you have a modern C and fortran compiler, this should be slow, but straightforward.
+If you don't you'll need to install them (and that is where this route can become a bit painful).

 #### R
 [The R programming language](http://www.r-project.org/) is an environment